Concordance of Seifert surfaces: Constructing a concordance

 \section{Constructing a concordance}

-The basic idea is to construct a concordance from $W$ to some $W\p$ and thereby get a concordance from $F$ to $F\p$.
+The previous section showed that every non-disk Seifert surface $F$ for a knot in $S^3$ has a standard presentation which is obtained by widening a standard presentation of a wedge of circles $W$.
+The basic idea for constructing a concordance from $F$ to a surface $F\p$ is to construct a concordance from $W$ to some $W\p$ and widen $W\p$ to get $F\p$.
 However, the obvious surface one gets from a projection of $W\p$ might not be concordant to $F$.
 As an example of this phenomenon let $P$ be a zero crossing projection of the trivial knot and $P\p$ a one crossing projection of the trivial knot.
 Let $A$ and $A\p$ be annuli obtained by widening $P$ and $P\p$ into bands.
-These annuli cannot be concordant because the the components of their boundaries have different linking numbers.
+These annuli cannot be concordant because the components of their boundaries have different linking numbers.
 The way to fix this is to require that any isotopies of a diagram be \textit{regular}, i.e. they are composed of Reidemeister moves of types II and III together with planar isotopies.

 \begin{lem} Given a standard presentation of a non-disk Seifert surface $F$, there is a concordance of $F$ with a Seifert surface $F\p$ such that $S^3-K\p$ is hyperbolic, where $K\p=\partial F\p$.\end{lem}